William Campbell (Victorian politician): Late life

 By the late 1870s, Campbell's financial holdings were at their peak, at one time holding nine stations at once, as well as interests in industry, including tramways and the Melbourne and Hobson's Bay Railway Company; Campbell also used his substantial capital to finance loans to other pastoralists.

 Campbell ultimately left Australia in 1882, moving to England, though still retaining his substantial Australian holdings which were managed by Melbourne merchant James Graham.
 Before leaving, Campbell published a final address to his constituents in North West Province, railing against the land tax, arguing that it would result in a decline in the property market and would discourage investment in the colony; he also criticised the democratic reforms which in his view had led to the imposition of the tax, including the removal of the property qualification for the Victorian Legislative Assembly and the introduction of payments to members of parliament.
-Campbell consistently maintained this position, and "went to the grave convinced the country had been converted to communism."
+Campbell consistently maintained this position, and "went to the grave convinced the country had been converted to communism".
+He later stated in a letter to a partner in Victoria, "us mortals have no place in the business of bureaucrats," referencing the governmental turmoil the country was facing.

 Campbell died at his home in 19 Portman Square, London, England in 1896.
 On his death his estate was reportedly worth more than half a million pounds (or more than approximately A$100,000,000 in 2006 value).